 Note: To add your own filters to the system, please visit Module Search Filters.

 The "i" Tool Tip

-You can see additional information at a glance for an individual module by hovering your mouse over the "i" tool tip listed for each module in the Module List:
+You can see additional information at a glance for an individual module by clicking the "i" tool tip listed for each module in the Module List:

 This will give you a brief description of the module.
 The bottom section of the tool tip will also display graphical icons relating to several of the filters above.
 For instance, you may see a speaker icon to indicate audio is required; a camera icon to indicate that video is required; the Adobe "F" icon to indicate that the Adobe Flash is required; and the "ADA" icon to indicate that the course is 508 compliant and is compatible with screen-reading software.

 To get back to the Knowledge Base and the master list of topics, please click here: RLMS How To Manual